-For each program administered under the UI program umbrella - UC, UCFE, UCX, TRA/ATAA/RTAA, and DUA states must ensure full payment of applicable benefits "when due" (and states must deny payments when not due).
+For each program administered under the UI program umbrella, UC, UCFE, UCX, TRA/ATAA/RTAA, EB, DUA, FPUC, PUA, PEUC, and MEUC states must ensure full payment of applicable benefits "when due" (and states must deny payments when not due).

 Note: Informal references are frequently made to eligibility for "weeks" of UC.
-The auditor is cautioned that eligibility is actually for a maximum dollar amount of UC, which is inaccurately referred to as receipt of UC for a given number of weeks.
+The auditor is cautioned that, with the exception of PUA, eligibility is generally for a maximum dollar amount of UC, which is often inaccurately referred to as receipt of UC for a given number of weeks.
+PUA is limited to a specific number of weeks, as discussed further below.